premAI-io/state-of-open-source-ai/index.md

 5. Monitoring (logging, feedback, drift detection)
 ```

-You haven't followed the most recent developments in open source AI over the last year, and want to catch up quickly.
+You haven't followed the most recent developments in open source AI over {term}`the last year <SotA>`, and want to catch up quickly.
 We go beyond just mentioning the models, but also include things such as changing infrastructure, licence pitfalls, and novel applications.

 (toc)=

 ## Table of Contents

-We identified the main categories for what concerns open-source tooling, models, and MLOps and we framed the landscape into the following table.
+We've divided the open-source tooling, models, & MLOps landscape into the following chapters:

 Chapter | Examples
 ---|---